proxyroot/proxyroot.github.io/_posts/2020-07-01-integration-user-acceptance-performance-testing.markdown

 A system behaves differently in different loads.
 Questions to ask oneself
 - How does a system behave when we hit 100 request at the same time?
 - How does a system behave when we hit with 1000 requests?
-- How many users am i expecting to interact with the system?
+- How many users am I expecting to interact with the system?

 In simple words running integration test on large scale and expecting the system to behave same.

 ### How to write Performance tests:

 Well you can write performance tests in python by launching multi threads to hit a same end point.
-Though, there is already an existing tool that i felt really helpful for doing performance tests. `JMETER`
+Though, there is already an existing tool that I felt really helpful for doing performance tests. `JMETER`

 - [Download Jmeter](http://jmeter.apache.org/download_jmeter.cgi)
 - [A quick tour of jmeter basics](https://www.youtube.com/watch?v=mXGcBvWYl-U)